markomanninen/artifactsofthefloweroflife/floweroflife.md

 The square shape and square root of 2 are apparent on the Cownose pattern.
 Equilateral triangle and hexagon shape with the square root of 3 -property are fundamental in the FOL.
 All these properties were known by Old Babylonians as it is shown in the book *A Remarkable Collection of Babylonian Mathematical Texts*<!-- cite author="Joran Friberg" title="A Remarkable Collection of Babylonian Mathematical Texts" date="2007" location="MS 3051 on the page 207" type="article" href="http://www.new1.dli.ernet.in/data1/upload/insa/INSA_2/20005a5d_1.pdf" --> by Joran Friberg.
 See also clay tablets: IM 52916<!-- cite author="David Fowler and Eleanor Robson" title="Square Root Approximations in Old Babylonian Mathematics" date="1998" location="" type="article" href="http://math.berkeley.edu/~lpachter/128a/Babylonian_sqrt2.pdf" --> and Susu<!-- cite author="Swapan Kumar Adhikaari" title="Babylonian mathematics" date="1997" location="" type="article" href="http://www.new1.dli.ernet.in/data1/upload/insa/INSA_2/20005a5d_1.pdf" -->.

 But there are incidents in the ancient history that urge the appearance of the FOL before 2000 BC.
-These incidents are THE sexagesimal numeral system, rhombic cone mosaics, and six-petal cylinder seals.
+These incidents are the sexagesimal numeral system, rhombic cone mosaics, and six-petal cylinder seals.

 **Sexagesimal system**